 Here’s a list of things you might want to bring with you when you first come and see us, although if you would rather come and just have a chat with us first, that’s not a problem.

 - Your kitchen’s measurements - this will help us accurately start designing your kitchen.
-More on how to take these measurements later on in this article.
+Download our handy measurement guide.

 - A sketch of your current kitchen's layout

 - Essential requirements - does your kitchen need to be child-friendly or pet-friendly?
 Will you be using the kitchen for basic cooking, or for regularly entertaining guests?
 This sort of information will help you, and us determine what sort of design will work for you.

 - Some photos of your current kitchen – this helps us to understand the things you want to change and how we can help you achieve that